slamora/brackets-wiki/How-to-Use-Brackets.md

 then open up an inline editor embedded in the HTML file that lets you make quick edits to one of the functions.

-Eventually Brackets could leverage inline editing for lots of other kinds of Some things to note about this feature:
+Some things to note about this feature:

 * Brackets doesn't take the cascade, tag context, object type, etc. into account.
 * Brackets doesn't check to see which CSS or JS files are linked into the current HTML file--it searches all files in the file tree.

-things--in addition to showing relevant JS code, you could imagine adding inline visual tools like gradient and shadow editors for the selected CSS rule.
+Eventually Brackets could leverage inline editing for lots of other kinds of things like inline visual tools like gradient and shadow editors for the selected CSS rule.

 <a id="livedev"></a>Live development
 ----------------